-NIST 800–171 was initially published in June 2015 and has been updated several times since then in response to evolving cyberthreats.
-It provides guidelines on how CUI should be securely accessed, transmitted, and stored in nonfederal information systems and organizations; its requirements fall into four categories:
+NIST 800–171 was published in June 2015 and has been updated several times since then in response to evolving cyber threats.
+It provides guidelines on how CUI is accessed, transmitted, and stored in nonfederal information systems and organizations; its requirements fall into four categories:

 - Controls and processes for managing and protecting

 - Clear practices and procedures for end-users